Biratnagar: Events and festivals

-Art, literature and cultural significance
+Arts and culture

-Biratnagar has been the ground for many prominent literary personalities like, Bishweshwar Prasad Koirala, Tarini Prasad Koirala, Dev Kumari Thapa, Bal Krishna Pokharel, Parashu Pradhan, Krishna Bhooshan Bal, Dadhiraj Subedi, Bibas Pokharel, Suman Pokhrel, Bhola Rijal, Bhuwan Dhungana and others.
+Biratnagar has been the home of many prominent literary personalities like Bishweshwar Prasad Koirala, Tarini Prasad Koirala, Dev Kumari Thapa, Bal Krishna Pokharel, Parashu Pradhan, Krishna Bhooshan Bal, Dadhiraj Subedi, Bibas Pokharel, Suman Pokhrel, Bhola Rijal, Bhuwan Dhungana and others.
 Some of the prominent books in Nepali literature have emerged from Biratnagar.
 Landmark books in Nepali poetry, Bholi Basne Bihan by Krishna Bhooshan Bal and Jeevanko Chheubaata by Suman Pokhrel were first published in this city.
 There is a popular culture of poetry recitation in regular sessions in various locations of Biratnagar.

-Biratnagar is the birthplace of the theater group, Aarohan Gurukul.
-The theater group was founded and registered with District Administration Office, Morang here in Biratnagar in 1982.
-The group has expanded its activities to Kathmandu and aboard.
-This theatre group has produced dozens of theatrical plays including Agniko Katha and Yajnaseni and has got them performed across the countries.
-At present day, Aarohan Gurukul is considered as one of the major places of public attraction in Biratnagar.
+Biratnagar is the birthplace of the theater group Aarohan Gurukul.
+The theater group was founded and registered with district administration office, Morang here in Biratnagar in 1982.
+The group has expanded its activities to Kathmandu and abroad.
+This theatre group has produced dozens of theatrical plays including Agniko Katha and Yajnaseni and has performed them across countries.
+Aarohan Gurukul is considered as one of the major places of public attraction in Biratnagar.

-Biratnagar is also known for its religious sites, such as the Kali Mandir, and its diverse cultural landscape.
+Biratnagar is also known for religious sites such as the Kali Mandir, and its diverse cultural landscape.